AZJTZC/zenconsulting/content/english/service/Process Excellence.md

 -	Adoption of process taxonomies based on global standards using best practice and industry templates
 -	Well-defined requirements based on areas of inefficiencies in processes
 -	Highly collaborative workshops for working through value stream analysis with stakeholders
--	Alignment of improvements to the organization culture and appetite for change
+-	Alignment of improvements to the organisation culture and appetite for change

 ### Areas of Expertise
 We bring world class proven expertise for your process improvement needs: